lost-books/polygon-opensea-airdrop-manager/README.md

 ## Summary

-**AIRLIFT is a simple specification for a utility to manage bulk Polygon NFT transfers (airdrops) using the OpenSea API.**
+**AIRLIFT is a simple specification for a proposed utility (GUI) to manage bulk Polygon NFT transfers (airdrops) using the OpenSea API.**

 ## Problem Statement